 1.1.
 Brazilian Jiu-Jitsu

-Brazilian Jiu-Jitsu, also known as BJJ, is a martial arts discipline that focuses on grappling and on-ground fighting techniques.
-Rather there is no striking involved but to gain a dominant position a fighter use clinches and joint locks to force the opponent to surrender.
+Brazilian Jiu-Jitsu, also known as BJJ , is a martial arts discipline that focuses on grappling and on-ground fighting techniques.
+Rather there is no striking involved but to gain a dominant position a fighter uses clinches and joint locks to force the opponent to surrender.

 This martial arts discipline was revolutionized under the conditions of World War II.
 Though it is a modified version of Judo including some techniques from classical jiu-jitsu, with a focus on non-Waza (floor techniques).

-BJJ promotes the opportunities that smaller, weaker persons using balance and technique can successfully defend against a bigger and stronger attacker.
+BJJ promotes opportunities that smaller, weaker persons to use balance and technique can successfully defend against a bigger and stronger attacker.

 Self-defense, sports grappling tournaments (gi and no-gi), and mixed martial arts can all be trained in BJJ (MMA).
 Sparring (also known as "rolling") with an opportunity is a key part of training.

-It can be a very deadly martial art, and it is especially beneficial to smaller people, but it all relies on the circumstances in which it is applied.
+It can be a very deadly martial art, and it is especially beneficial to smaller people, but it all depends on the circumstances in which it is applied.

 1.2.
 Taekwondo